Saint George's Day: In literature

 In the 1897 book Dracula by Bram Stoker, evil things are said to occur on St. George's Eve, beginning at midnight.
 The date of St. George's Day presented in the book, 5 May (on the Western Gregorian calendar), is St. George's Day as observed by the Eastern Orthodox churches of that era.
 The belief is that moroi (living vampires), witches, and other dark creatures must gather all the evil power they can between midnight and the dawn of the saint's holy day, so it is unsafe to go outside on that night.

-(Excerpt from Dracula, 1897) "Do you know what day it is?"
-I answered that it was the fourth of May.
-She shook her head as she said again: "Oh, yes!
-I know that, I know that! but do you know what day it is?"
-On my saying that I did not understand, she went on: "It is the eve of St. George's Day.
-Do you not know that tonight, when the clock strikes midnight, all the evil things in the world will have full sway?

 The 1961 play Andorra by Max Frisch focusses greatly on the (fictionalised) Andorran celebrations of St. George's Day.
 The play begins and ends with references to a ceremonial whitewashing of houses by the town's virgins, again reflecting the day's central theme of purity.

 The 2009 play Jerusalem by Jez Butterworth takes place on St. George's Day, 23 April, also the day of death and estimated birth day of William Shakespeare.

-Lee Sheridan's debut novella St George's Day, set in Maynooth on 23 April, 2020, examines the day in the life of a part-time supermarket worker.
+Lee Sheridan's debut novella St George's Day, set in Maynooth on 23 April 2020, examines the day in the life of a part-time supermarket worker.
 The protagonist, a lazy Theology student, begins noticing parallels between his life and the life of St George.
 As the blurb reads, he must balance "mundane work with meditation, imagination, and a mouthy manager [the Dragon]."